 His style was firmly traditional being rooted in melody and structure, while some of his contemporaries were moving towards the Late Romantic and Modernist periods, though this may be due in part to the fact that he wrote his most famous music as a young man.
 Nevertheless Grieg's music is full of unusual harmonic inventions so he did help to push classical music in new directions.
 The other main factor within Grieg's music is his use of Norwegian Folk Song, occasionally existing melodies but usually original themes strongly based on the style of his local folk traditions.
 In this respect his music mirrored Dvorak's use of Czech folk styles and other "nationalistic" composers from various countries, and paved the way for the later Scandanavian composers Carl Nielsen from Denmark and Jean Sibelius from Finland.
 The lyrical and programmatic nature of Grieg's music was also to influence some of the French impressionist composers such as Debussy and Ravel.

 To hear a remarkable (though modern!) recording which shows how Grieg played some of his own Lyric Pieces and other works, check out our review of the Grieg Piano Concerto and other historic recordings.
-At the current time we have two of Grieg's Lyric Pieces for piano available on mfiles in a range of formats for immediate download:
+At the current time we have the following works by Grieg on mfiles, including three of his Lyric Pieces for piano all available for immediate download:

 Among recordings of Grieg's most famous music there is much to choose from, though the following CDs can be recommended as a good place to start.
 You will often find Grieg's Piano Concerto paired with Schumann's in the same key of Am, or with other piano concertos as here: